Woman jailed for collecting 4 ballots in Arizona sparks fear of voting in majority Latino city

 In some states, there’s no prohibition on collecting ballots from other community members, a common occurrence in places where residents have limited access to polls.
 But Arizona is one of more than 30 states that restrict or ban the practice.

-The law was signed in 2016 and upheld by the U.S. Supreme Court in 2021.
+The law was signed in 2016 and upheld by the U.S. Supreme Court in 2021 after it was challenged in the lower courts.
 Since then, the Arizona attorney general’s office has prosecuted four community members, including the city’s former mayor, Guillermina Fuentes, who was jailed for 30 days, for alleged unlawful ballot collection.

 Allies of former President Donald Trump say these arrests are indicative of the type of voter fraud that cost him the 2020 election.
 But democracy advocates say prosecuting these cases suppresses the right to vote.